Omay238/yippee/CONTRIBUTING.md

 ### Testing

-Run `make test` to test Yay.
+Run `make test` to test Yippee.
 This command will verify that the code is formatted correctly, run the code through `go vet`, and run unit tests.